 Crail Heritage Walk – High Street

-Proceed towards the High Street where you will find a variety of shops from an excellent butcher, baker, wholefoods, fresh fruit, veg, fish, cheeses, and fine wines.
+Proceed towards the High Street where you will find a variety of shops from an excellent butcher, baker, fresh fruit, veg, fish, cheeses, and fine wines.
 There is also a sweet shop, ice cream, card shop, chip shop, art gallery, pharmacist and two convenience stores.
-There are two cafes in the High Street, The Honeypot and Julia’s if you want to stop for some refreshments.
+There is a cafe in the High Street, The Beehive if you want to stop for some refreshments.

 At the end of the High Street you will find the Golf Hotel.
 This is a former coaching inn and one of the oldest hostelries in Scotland dating back to the 14th century.
 The present building dates from the 1720’s.
 It was here in 1786 that the Crail Golfing Society was founded.
 As you approach the door the Hotel appears to have sunk.
 In fact it is actually the road outside that has risen over the centuries.
 The public bar is on the right and if you want to meet the locals this is place to go.
 On the fireplace at the back you will find a marriage lintel bearing the initials for Thomas Young and Isabella Martin who are thought to be the first owners of the hotel.

 The large prominent building next to the Golf Hotel and Dan’s Convenience Store is the Tolbooth.
 The smaller building to the side of the Tolbooth is Crail Museum which is well worth a visit.
 If you want to find out more about Crail Airfield this is the place to go.
 There is also memorabilia about old Crail,, the provosts robes, town criers drum, Crail Golfing Society as well as a tourist information and shop.